Leasehold Advice

 The term is usually on the first page or two, often phrased as "for a term of [99 / 125 / 250 / 999] years from [date]".
 Subtract the start date from today's date to work out how many years are left.
 For more on what this number means at the time of sale, see our page on how to check how many years are left on your lease.

 Ground rent will be set out in the rent clause, normally near the front of the lease.
 Look for two things: the starting amount in pounds and whether there is any escalation (a "review" clause).
-New residential leases granted on or after 30 June 2022 must be at a peppercorn under the Leasehold Reform (Ground Rent) Act 2022, but older leases keep whatever they were originally granted.
+Most new qualifying long residential leases granted on or after 30 June 2022 must be at a peppercorn under the Leasehold Reform (Ground Rent) Act 2022 (retirement-home leases were brought within the rules from 1 April 2023, and limited exceptions apply), but older leases keep whatever they were originally granted.
 A ground rent escalation that doubles every 10 or 25 years is the classic onerous clause and worth flagging early.
 Our page on ground rent problems goes into detail.

 Service charge

 The service-charge clause sets out what you pay towards running the building and how that figure is worked out.
 The two questions to answer are how your share is calculated (a fixed percentage, a fair-and-reasonable share, or a per-flat split) and what the freeholder is allowed to recover through it.
 The full breakdown is normally in a schedule rather than in the body of the lease.
-The Landlord and Tenant Act 1985 imposes a statutory reasonableness test that overrides anything in the lease itself; for the wider picture, see our page on service charges explained.
+The Landlord and Tenant Act 1985 limits recoverable service charges to costs that are reasonably incurred and, where services or works are provided, carried out to a reasonable standard; the lease still matters, because it sets out what the landlord is allowed to recover in the first place.
+For the wider picture, see our page on service charges explained.

 Consents you need before making changes or letting the flat